jamboree/Sora/doc/Grammar.md

  - "" or '' are used for terminal strings. ('' for single characters, "" for multiple characters)

 ### Statement separation
 Sora does not require semicolon, and doesn't allow semicolons.
-Statements are separated by newlines.
+Consecutive statements are separated by line breaks.

 ### Grammar